pereznetworks/Library-Manager/README.md

 - 2: This is an Express.js app:

-  - Sequelize for data,
+  - Sequelize/SQLite for data,
   - Pug for html rendering,
-  - with Express for roputing http req/res
+  - with Express for routing http get/put req/res
-  - and a whole bunch of npm modules
+  - and a whole bunch of npm modules... see package.json

 - 3: Sequelize v4 is different from the v3 demo'ed in the Sequelize/Node.js workshop: